-The first step of getting your AdWords data into AWS Redshift is actually pulling that data off of Google's servers.
-You can do this using the AdWords API's Reporting features, which are available to all AdWords customers.
-This is just a subset of that API's functionality, which also includes the ability to manage ads.
+Google provides a SOAP API for AdWords.
+The first step of getting your AdWords data into your data warehouse is pulling the data off of Google's servers by using the AdWords API's Reporting features.
+This is a subset of the API's functionality, which also includes the ability to manage ads.

 You can also link your Google Analytics and Google AdWords accounts to allow the data to cross-pollinate.
-This can lead to much richer reporting due to the breadth of knowledge that exists in Google Analytics about the people who may have viewed or clicked your ads.
+This can provide richer reporting due to the breadth of knowledge that exists in Google Analytics about the people who may have viewed or clicked your ads.

 So, now what?
-You've built a script that pulls data from AdWords and loads it into Redshift, but what happens tomorrow when you have thousands of new impressions?
+You've built a script that pulls data from AdWords and loads it into your data warehouse, but what happens tomorrow when you have thousands of new impressions?

-Easier and Faster Alternatives
+Easier and faster alternatives

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your AdWords data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Amazon Redshift data warehouse.
+With just a few clicks, Stitch starts extracting your AdWords data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Redshift data warehouse.